brongo/recolorHelper/README.md

 recolorHelper.exe "D:\DoomEternal\DeclFolder\chaingun.decl"   // Modifies a single .decl file.
 recolorHelper.exe "D:\DoomEternal\DeclFolder"                 // Modifies *ALL* .decl files in this directory.
 ```

+## Customizing the Config File ##

+The configuration file is explained in a separate documentation file.
+See here:

 ## Troubleshooting